The 10th East Asian Regional Conference in Alternative Geography

 If you are interested in participating in this conference, please submit an abstract online, no more than 500 words, by

-September 22, 2022 (Extended to October 10, 2022).
+September 22, 2022 (Closed).
 The organizing committee will review the abstracts and contact you with the result by September 30, 2022 (For abstracts submitted later than September 25, the result will be sent by October 15, 2022).
 Full paper due by November 30.

 Submit your abstract